HelmyBlub/chatSim/tasks.md

             - market: "this would cost z" | "i would pay z"
             - customer: "ok"

-    - market can sell multiple items
-    - change market jobs only possible with market building.
-    - change markets to get a queue so citizens don't stack above each other
     - market inventory disapears if jobs swichted.
 Should market continue display these
         - can only change if citizen in market building
     - buy/sell animation